-Ethical Relativism
+2-2b Ethical Relativism

 A theory under which actions must be judged by what individuals subjectively feel is right or wrong for themselves.
-Although apparently similar, the doctrine of situational ethics differs substantially in that it requires one to judge another person's actions by first putting oneself into that person's situation.
+Although bearing some similarities, the doctrine of situational ethics differs substantially in that it requires one to judge another person's actions by first putting oneself into that person's situation.